12 Principles of Agile

 Principle 11 – The best architectures, requirements, and designs emerge from self-organizing teams.

 Teams that practice agile project management are strongest when they are self-directing.
 There is an aversion to a top-down, know-it-all, hierarchical approach and more of a “we’re all contributors to the solution” approach.
 Everyone is free to offer suggestions on the best implementation ideas, architectures, requirements and other aspects about the project to make it the best result possible.

 Principle 12 – At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Inspect and adapt is an overarching principle of agile project management.
 Just because something is written down somewhere or this is the way something has been done for years does not mean that it needs to stay that way.
 The team should always be asking if a particular way is the best way of doing things.
 If it’s not then adjustments can be made and the new way can be implemented going forward.

 The 12 twelve principles above seem to make perfect sense when you look at them in the context of agile project management.
 However, these were revolutionary principles when they were first introduced.
 Many have taken these principles and made them their own for the benefit of themselves, their teams, their companies, and ultimately the users of their working software!

 Agile project management software helps to create a list of prioritized features for the team to work on next.
-Try ProjectManager.com FREE for 30 days and see how this software supports your next project.
-Use task lists to communicate agile project management steps and the supporting activity that comes out of your daily meetings.
+Try ProjectManager.com free for 30 days and use task lists to communicate agile project management steps and the supporting activity that comes out of your daily meetings.